Zjoswaa/Zjoswaa/README.md

 | [Project-Alpha](https://github.com/Zjoswaa/Project-Alpha) | A console-based Dungeons & Dragons-inspired game made in C#, including a class system, combat, a story, equipment and interactable NPC's.
 | [Project-B](https://github.com/Zjoswaa/Project-B) | A console-based restaurant management application, with a login system for admins and regular users to manage reservations, users, the food menu and restaurant locations.
 | [Project-D](https://github.com/Zjoswaa/Project-D) | A web-based, LLM chatbot made for [NDW Docs](https://docs.ndw.nu/en/), NDW is a Dutch initiative that collects, manages, and distributes traffic data for road authorities in the Netherlands.
+| [Urban Mobility System](https://github.com/333suki/UrbanMobility_BackendSystem) | A console-based management system for electric scooters, using a database and a login system for users with different roles and permissions.